sokolicA/personal_website_old/content/authors/admin/_index.md

 title: Andrej Sokolič
 ---

-I am a data analyst in the methodologies and reservations department of the risk sector.
+I am an aspiring data analyst.
 My interests include creation of statistical models to assess the dependencies between factors of interest and to forecast new or future data;
-creation of automated and dynamic reports that allow the end user a deeper understanding of the presented data.
+creation of automated and interactive reports that allow the end user a deeper understanding of the presented data.